The last few weeks have been a confusing

 So far they have managed to secure an

-excellent player for 3rd base at the expense of the Tigers, (Detroit Tigers not Tiger Woods or
+excellent player for 3rd base at the expense of the Tigers,

-Tony the Tiger) the
+Tony the Tiger)

 welcoming back into the Phillies club house of Placido Polanco was a definite